Xillv/Chimera/README.md

 ----------

-###  Reference
+###  📖 Citation
-If you find this repository beneficial, we kindly encourage you to cite our related papers and consider starring the repository.
+If you find this repository helpful, please consider starring ⭐ the repo and citing our related work:

 ```
 @article{xiao2025exploring,